gonzzza007/CustomOperatorSamples/README.md

 # Changes to the original TouchDesigner repo:

 ## AlphaShapesSOP
 Alpha Shapes algorithm for converting input points to closed mesh.
-Using CGAL, Computational Geometry Algorithms Library, https://www.cgal.org
+Using CGAL 6.0.1, Computational Geometry Algorithms Library, https://www.cgal.org

 * **NB!** Windows Visual Studio Release build is copying the DLL to TouchDesigner Plugins folder

 AlphaShapesSOP issues:
 * No normals!
-To be able to add normals to SOP plugin we can not share vertexes between faces.
-To get the normals add Facet SOP (unique points - ON, compute normals - ON)
+To be able to add normals we can not share vertexes between faces.
+Please use Facet SOP (unique points - ON, compute normals - ON)

 ## GeneratorSOP
 * added Divider shape generator - divide the 3D cube with all X,Y,Z points from input CHOP.